Betterment/test_track_rails_client/README.md

 You'll need to configure your `User` model as a [TestTrack Identity](#varying-app-behavior-from-within-a-model)

-If your app doesn't support authentication, just define a method that always returns `nil`, e.g. `def current_user; end`.
+If your app doesn't support authentication, you must set `self.test_track_identity = :none` in your TestTrack-enabled controllers.

 ### Set up the Chrome extension (optional)